 After an attempt at the climb last year (he was one day from the summit when a person he was with became ill), he was in a lot of pain.
 His knees were very sore and they got progressively worse.
 Walking short distances hurt, sitting for too long hurt, and he had trouble sleeping because of the constant pain in his knees.

-This past winter, the pain prompted him to see a specialist in Utah.
+During the winter season of 2016-2017, the pain prompted him to see a specialist in Utah.
 The specialist told him he was too young for knee replacement surgery and he recommended an expensive brace to help reduce the pain and pressure on his knees.
 King did some research and even spoke to someone who had the brace.
 This person told King the brace could cause more pain and bruising and told King it probably was not the right solution for someone who was as active as King.
 After that, he made an appointment with his former physician, Dr. Lawrence Piccioni, to get a second opinion.

 In March 2017, King flew to Delaware and met with Dr. Piccioni.
 Dr. Piccioni said he was a perfect candidate for a partial knee replacement.
 In April, he had this surgery on his right knee.
 Just two weeks later he had a partial left knee replacement.